A brief description.

 * The Eighth Cathedral: 1958-Present

-The cathedral was elevated
+The cathedral was elevated to minor basilica.

 From 06.02.1579 till now seven Dominicans were ArchBishop of Manila: